-In case Windows does find a driver for the device, a driver will need to be downloaded from the manufacturer’s website.
+In case Windows does find a driver for the device, a driver will need to be manually downloaded from the manufacturer’s website.

 If Microsoft has not included a driver for the BCM20702A0 device in the version of Windows that you are running, a driver will need to be added manually.
 This means a Bluetooth interface driver needs to be downloaded from the manufacturer’s website.
 Check your computer brand and model and locate the manufacturer’s support website to search for the driver.

 Note: Broadcom used to support their own version of the Bluetooth software, including drivers.
-This WIDCOMM Bluetooth Software is no longer maintained and supported.
+This generic WIDCOMM Bluetooth Software is no longer maintained and supported.

 Once downloaded, run the setup or install program for the driver package to install the driver in Windows.
 Note that a user account with administrator privileges is required to install drivers.

 If a driver is not available for your Windows version, you can try running an driver for an older Windows version in compatibility mode.
 For example, say we are running Windows 10, but the Dell installer for the Bluetooth module is suited only for Windows 7.
 If there is no Windows 10 driver available, we run the Windows 7 installer as follows:

 - In the file properties dialog box, select the Compatibility tab.

 - Under Compatibility mode, select the checkbox for Run this program in compatibility mode for (1), and select Windows 7 in the dropdown box (2).